mariadb-corporation/MaxScale/Documentation/Routers/ReadConnRoute.md

 Role|Description
 ------|---------
-master|A server assigned as a master by one of MariaDB MaxScale monitors.
-Depending on the monitor implementation, this could be a master server of a Master-Slave replication cluster or a Write-Master of a Galera cluster. slave|A server assigned as a slave of a master.
-If all slaves are down, but the master is still available, then the router will use the master. synced| A Galera cluster node which is in a synced state with the cluster. running|A server that is up and running.
+master|A server assigned as a primary by one of MariaDB MaxScale monitors.
+Depending on the monitor implementation, this could be a primary server of a Primary-Replica replication cluster or a Write-Primary of a Galera cluster. slave|A server assigned as a replica of a primary.
+If all replicas are down, but the primary is still available, then the router will use the primary. synced| A Galera cluster node which is in a synced state with the cluster. running|A server that is up and running.
 All servers that MariaDB MaxScale can connect to are labeled as running.